-The Group manages model risk in accordance with internal regulations, including the internal capital estimation and allocation rules, the model risk management policy, the model risk management methodology and the significant model validation methodologies.
+The Bank manages model risk in accordance with internal regulations, including the internal capital estimation and allocation rules, the model risk management policy, the model risk management methodology and the significant model validation methodologies.
+The policy defines the rules governing the processes related to estimation, verification and management of the level of model risk and regulates matters related to the construction, verification, implementation, validation and monitoring of models used at the Bank.
 The model risk management is coordinated by the operational risk management unit and an independent model validation unit, both at the Head Office of the Bank, which report directly to Vice President of the Management Board in charge of risk management functions.